 There are always on-going projects on the property and duties may include the following: feeding the animals, cleaning of their housing, cleaning of the cafe, walking the dogs up on the farm, harvesting bananas or other fruits and vegetables on the farm, working in the garden (planting, weeding), dog bathing, brushing the horse, basic plumbing, fence repair, coffee processing, jungle clearing, etc. Work will also include moving sacks of grain or vegetables, so you should be able to lift an 80-90 lb. sack, moving it from a stationary location into a wheelbarrow.

 The food we harvest from the farm is 100% organic, but is seasonal.
 We buy organic, when available, but the supply is very limited in our area.
 You will prepare, or share in preparation of any meals – they will not be served to you.
-Food is to be kept and consumed only in the cafe – not in the casita.
-Food in the casita will attract insects.
+Food is to be kept and consumed only in the cafe – not in the lodging areas.
+Food in the lodging areas will attract insects.
 If you are away from the farm for lunch or dinner, it is at your expense.
 Food purchased for the farm is to be consumed on-site – not to be taken off the farm.

 Diet and Lifestyle